 Sajee brings over two decades of teaching experience to the Dryandra classroom by combining Montessori Method and mainstream teaching practices for the development of whole child.

 Judy McGowanExecutive Assistant

-Judy McGowan has been involved with CMS for over 20 years, initially as a parent of two CMS students (one of whom was part of the cohort of children forming the very first Cycle 2 class), as a member of the first school board, then as Office Manager for more than 10 years and currently as Executive Assistant.
+Judy has been involved with CMS for over 20 years, initially as a parent of two CMS students (one of whom was part of the cohort of children forming the very first Cycle 2 class), as a member of the first school board, then as Office Manager for more than 10 years and currently as Executive Assistant.
 She has enjoyed being part of the constant growth and development of the school and the challenges they bring and says this is what keeps her job so interesting!
-She is currently embarking on a Diploma of Marketing.
+She is currently completing a Diploma of Marketing and Communications.